TheArturthur/CoppermindScraper/Cosmere/Wind and Truth.md

 At the same time, Shallan, Renarin, and Rlain work to unravel the mystery behind the Unmade Ba-Ado-Mishram and her involvement in the enslavement of the singer race and in the ancient Knights Radiants killing their spren.
 And Dalinar and Navani seek an edge against Odium’s champion that can be found only in the Spiritual Realm, where memory and possibility combine in chaos.
 The fate of the entire Cosmere hangs in the balance.

+## Summary
+For a chapter by chapter summary, see [[Wind and Truth/Summary\|/Summary]].
 ## Development
 The  was published on Reddit on September 6th, 2022, when the first draft was about 15% complete.
 The  was published on Reddit on March 13th, 2023, when the first draft was roughly 33% complete.
 The first draft was finished sometime between December 21 and 26, 2023 and the second and third drafts have been completed.
 This was made easier because Brandon made revisions while working on the first draft.
-According to , the fourth and last revision is completed as of June 4 2024.
+According to , the fourth and last revision was completed as of June 4 2024.
-*Wind and Truth* has been reported to be around 491k words and 1364 pages.
+[[Peter Ahlstrom\|Peter Ahlstrom]] reported on July 25, 2024 that when the final draft of *Wind and Truth* was given to Tor it was 491k words and 1364 pages, but they managed to get it down to 1344 pages by moving illustrations around and 'squeezing' some chapters with only few lines on their last page.

 ### Pre-Publication Content
 In March 2022, Brandon did a reading of the first draft of the prologue on his YouTube channel.
 It can be read and listened to .